YoungCoderboy/notes/docker.md

 - Portable artifact, easily shared and moved around
 - Makes development and deployment process easier
 - Each Container have there own isolated environment and packaged with all needed configuration
+- Container contain all necessary things to run code , Runtime , System Tools , System Library
+- Container are ephemerous and stateless
+- We don't generally store data in Containers
+    - So When Container Destroyed then Data inside them as well
+- To Store Data We Should Store data outside the container also called as Volume
+- Volumes Map is mapped to logical folder (maps a folder on host to logical Folder in Containers)

+### Why Container?

+- Move fast by deploying small units
+- use few Resources
+- Fit more in same host
+- Fast Automation
+- Portability
+- Isolation

 <hr />